 Children are competent, capable, curious and rich in potential

 Play is the cornerstone of our curriculum.
+While children are engaged in play, they are learning and developing many skills.
 We base our program learning experiences around play.
 The value of play in early childhood is supported by theory and research, it is the basis for which quality childcare programs evaluate success and therefore it is reasonable for us to expand our philosophy on children’s learning into an inclusion of academic achievement, without erosion on child driven curriculum and choices.